jakecastelli/trongate-vscode/README.md

 ### 1.0.0

+### 1.0.0

 * Added full support akin to the Nitro desktop app

 * Dropdown selector and notifications when switched

 * See above table for full keyboard shortcuts and prefixes

 * Added persistence when frontend framework is chosen

-    * Added status bar message to remind you which frontend framework is active
+* Added status bar message to remind you which frontend framework is activ